stackbit-projects/bounce-house-47249/content/pages/blog/howtoplanapartycsra.md

 ## Choose your venue

-There are great venues in the CSRA re
+There are great venues to have a party all over the CSRA.

 ## Get an estimate for catering